Marius-Juston/POE-Robot-Project/README.md

 ## More

-Go to [this](https://guides.github.com/features/mastering-markdown/) link to read on how to format and add images, lists, code snippet, headers & quotes to a README.md file
+Go to [this](https://guides.github.com/features/mastering-markdown/) and [this](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to read on how to format and add images, lists, code snippet, headers & quotes to a README.md file

 To use the Google java formatter in eclipse open eclipse naviagte to Windows -> Preferences -> Java -> Code Style -> Formatter then press import and navigate to the eclipse-java-google-style.xml file included in this repository.

 To format a file in eclipse you can press the Ctrl + Shift + F.

-To use IntelliJ you can just add the wpilib (%USER%/wpilib/java/current/lib) library in the project settings (top right button) as a library.
+To use IntelliJ you can just add the wpilib [right here](./POE%20Testing%20Environment/build/jars) in the project settings (top right button) as a library named lib.